Have your say on a development application

 In person at any of our customer service centres.

-Submissions are not confidential.
-As required by the Sustainable Planning Act, all submissions, including individual details, are published on the City’s PD Online website.
+Submissions are NOT confidential.
+As required by the Planning Act 2016, all submissions, including individual details, must be published on the City’s PD Online website.

-When stating the grounds of your submission, it is important to focus on planning issues.
-Planning issues include matters such as:
+When stating the grounds of your submission, it is important to focus on planning, environment or transport issues, including matters such as:

 - whether the proposed use is consistent with the intent for the area as expressed in the planning scheme